Ze (Cyrillic): History and shape

 The civil (Petrine) script knows only one shape of the letter: З/з.
+This shape is therefore confusing with the number 3, given that the two shapes are very similar to it.
 However, shapes similar to Z/z can be used in certain stylish typefaces.

 In calligraphy and in general handwritten text, lowercase з can be written either fully over the baseline (similar to the printed form) or with the lower half under the baseline and with the loop (for the Russian language, a standard shape since the middle of the 20th century).